Dhruv-Kushwaha2010/NLP_Project/README.md

    - Crafts task-specific prompts to improve output quality
    - Uses Qwen model for all tasks for simplicity and reliability
    - Implements robust error handling to ensure system stability

+4. **Adaptive Model Fusion** (Novel Approach):
+   - Dynamically adjusts fusion weights based on input characteristics and historical performance
+   - Uses a combination of input feature analysis, performance history, and confidence-based weighting
+   - Continuously learns and adapts to improve performance over time
+   - Implements a feedback mechanism to update weights based on output quality

 ### Parameter-Efficient Fine-Tuning